Fall Hikes for Families

 Take in the beauty of eastern Washington along the Kettle Crest South trail.
 Photo by ponderosa.

-A long way east from Puget Sound is Sherman Pass and the Kettle Crest Trail South.
-If you will be in Eastern Washington, this high trail offers families views into the Colville National Forest, gentle switchbacks, and bright color on crisp fall days.
+Sherman Pass and the Kettle Crest Trail South offers families views into the Colville National Forest, gentle switchbacks, and bright color on crisp fall days.
 The trail heads south from Sherman Pass, winding around the east side of Sherman Peak.
-When we hiked this trail last September, we found rock cairns, built by members of the Colville Confederated Tribe, which considers this a spiritual site, and a hand-carved horse watering trough.
+Wildlife is abundant, including deer, coyotes, grouse, black bears and songbirds, with signs of the elusive lynx.
 Camping is available at the Pass and along the way, but you will need to carry water.

-> Plan your trip using WTA's Hiking Guide
+> Plan your trip to the Kettle Crest using WTA's Hiking Guide

 Southwest Washington